Skip to main content

 Overview

-The module is typically offered at both year 2 and year 3: students may not take the module in both years.
+The module is offered at both year 2 and year 3: students may not take the module in both years.
 For assessment, the types of questions given in Coursework 1 and 2 are the same / similar for students in year 2 and 3; however, the actual questions differ between the year groups.

 Assessment Strategy